chanzo/script-launcher/src/README.md

 ```

 ### Menu options
+* **defaultChoice:** Specify the default chosen entries of your menu, separated by a colon.
-* **defaultChoice:** Specify the default selected entries of your menu separated by a colon.
+* **defaultSelect:** Specify the default selected entries of your menu, separated by a colon.
-* **menu defaultScript:** Auto start a specific script, this will disable the interactive menu.
+* **defaultScript:** Auto start a specific script, this will disable the interactive menu.
 * **timeout:** Auto close/select a menu value after a specified time.
 * **confirm:** Enable disable menu confirmation prompt.